Matrix Decomposition and Applications: Introduction and Background

-Similarly, we can also show that any vector in the column space of $\bA$ is perpendicular to any vector in the null space of $\bA^\top$.
-Further, the column space of $\bA$ together with the null space of $\bA^\top$ span the whole $\real^m$ which is known as the fundamental theorem of linear algebra.
+Similarly, any vector in the column space of $\bA$ is orthogonal to any vector in the null space of $\bA^\top$.
+Moreover, the column space of $\bA$ together with the null space of $\bA^\top$ span the entire space $\real^m$.
+This observation is a key part of the fundamental theorem of linear algebra.

-The fundamental theorem contains two parts, the dimension of the subspaces and the orthogonality of the subspaces.
-The orthogonality can be easily verified as shown above.
-Moreover, when the row space has dimension $r$, the null space has dimension $n-r$.
-This cannot be easily stated and we prove it in the following theorem.
+The fundamental theorem consists of two essential components: the dimensions of the subspaces and the orthogonality relationships between pairs of subspaces.
+The orthogonality relationships have already been demonstrated above.
+Additionally, when the row space has dimension $r$, the null space has dimension $n-r$.
+These relationships are rigorously established in the following theorem.